UPS workers follow their noses to $1.5 mil pot bust - NewsBreak

 The boxes had come through the local mailing store for delivery.

-“Since I’ve been a member of the police department this is the largest amount of marijuana that has been seized,” Panama City Police Department Corporal Kristain Shaw said.Man sets home on fire for attention
+“Since I’ve been a member of the police department this is the largest amount of marijuana that has been seized,” Panama City Police Department Corporal Kristain Shaw said.Richmond NAACP criticizes mayor’s police accountability plan

 After the UPS employees called the police, investigators examined the boxes and said they found 190 pounds of marijuana.